Subscribe Now: 1 Full Year for Only $7.95!

 At the end of Main Street is a circular park just in front of the Castle called the Plaza Hub.
 This is the one with the statute of Walt and Mickey Mouse called Partners.
 Look around and you will see weenies inviting you to visit each of the lands.
 Sleeping Beauty draws you into Fantasyland, the Astro Orbitor does the same for Tomorrowland, and the wooden gate with the Mark Twain in the distance pulls you into Frontierland.
 Only one land lacks this visual deviceâ€¦Adventureland.
 Why?
 That mystery will be answered when you get to Adventureland.

-- Candy Palace (Counter Service)
+- Candy Palace (Quick Service)

 - Carnation Cafe (Table Service)

-- Jolly Holiday Bakery (Counter Service)
+- Jolly Holiday Bakery (Quick Service)

-- Main Street Cappuccino Kiosk (Food Cart)
+- Main Street Cappuccino Kiosk (Food Stand or Cart)

-- Main Street Churros (Food Cart)
+- Main Street Churros (Food Stand or Cart)

-- Main Street Cotton Candy (Food Cart)
+- Main Street Cotton Candy (Food Stand or Cart)

-- Main Street Ice Cream (Food Cart)
+- Main Street Ice Cream (Food Stand or Cart)

-- Main Street Popcorn (Food Cart)
+- Main Street Popcorn (Food Stand or Cart)

-- Main Street Turkey Legs (Food Cart)
+- Main Street Turkey Legs (Food Stand or Cart)

-- Market House (Counter Service)
+- Market House (Quick Service)

-- Plaza Inn (Counter Service)
+- Plaza Inn (Quick Service)

-- Refreshment Corner (Counter Service)
+- Refreshment Corner (Quick Service)